ayoalaka/ayoalaka/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-Sure, here's a bio for your GitHub page based on the provided information:

----

 🚀 DevOps Engineer | Automating the Future 🤖

 Passionate DevOps engineer with over 5 years of experience in the IT industry, specializing in automating, creating, releasing, and deploying code.
 Currently, a DevOps Engineer Consultant at Blooming CloudOps, Dallas, TX.